-At the individual level, the plausibility checks and corrections orient themselves by wave 2 to wave 4.
-As in wave 4, checks were made only within one spell type.
+At the individual level, the plausibility checks and corrections orient themselves by the waves since wave 2.
+As in the previous waves, checks were made only within one spell type.
 Cross-spell type checks were not conducted.
 As with the spell data on receiving UB II, correction and recoding were only conducted for the generated date variables.
-Here, details on seasons were recoded into months, -8 values were set for implausible responses and date information was replaced or rendered plausible.
+Here, details on seasons were recoded into months, "-8" values were set for implausible responses and date information was replaced or rendered plausible.
 Because only the generated date variables were edited, the original information gathered in the survey is available to the user in the date variables BIO0200-BIO0500 and AL0800-AL1100 thus permitting the user to conduct his/her own checks and corrections.